Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/s/syslibs/README.md

 -   For EasyBuild 5, we also needed to update our build dependencies as we have changed the bootstrapping process of the build tools and SCons now has to come from `buildtools-python` already.

+### 25.09

+-   Trivial update of 25.03 with just some version updates.